Pacmed/ehr_ood_detection/README.md

 Blundell, C., Cornebise, J., Kavukcuoglu, K., & Wierstra, D. (2015).
 Weight uncertainty in neural networks. arXiv preprint arXiv:1505.05424.

 Gal, Yarin.
-Uncertainty in deep learning.Uni-versity of Cambridge, 1(3), 2016.
+Uncertainty in deep learning.
+University of Cambridge, 1(3), 2016.

 Gal, Yarin, and Zoubin Ghahramani.
 "Dropout as a bayesian approximation: Representing model uncertainty in deep learning." international conference on machine learning.
 2016.

 Chuan Guo, Geoff Pleiss, Yu Sun, and Kilian Q. Weinberger.
-On calibration ofmodern neural networks.
+On calibration of modern neural networks.
 In Proceedingsof the 34th International Conference on MachineLearning, ICML2017, Sydney, NSW, Australia, 6-11 August 2017, pages 1321–1330, 2017.

-Grathwohl, Will,  Kuan-Chieh  Wang,  J ̈orn-Henrik  Jacobsen,  David  Duvenaud,  Mohammad Norouzi, and Kevin Swersky.
+Grathwohl, Will, Kuan-Chieh Wang, Jörn-Henrik Jacobsen, David Duvenaud, Mohammad Norouzi, and Kevin Swersky.
 Your classifier is secretly an energy based model and you should treat it like one.
 In 8th International Conference on Learning Representations, ICLR 2020, Addis Ababa, Ethiopia, April 26-30, 2020.

 Dan Hendrycks and Kevin Gimpel.
 A base-line for detecting misclassified and out-of-distribution examples in neural networks.
 In 5th International Conference on Learning Representations, ICLR 2017, Toulon, France, April 24-26, 2017, Conference Track Proceedings, 2017.